 Extreme grip positions result in some challenges, but I frequently coach great players with slightly weak or strong golf grips.
 Also, I encourage some players to play with a strong grip if they struggle to square up the club face.

-If your ball curves left to right in the air (fades and slices), strengthening your grip 2-3º is often the simplest and correct way to improve your golf swing and ball flight.
+If your ball curves left to right in the air (fades and slices), strengthening your grip 2-3º is often the simplest and correct way to improve your golf swing mechanics and ball flight.

 Likewise, if you struggle with a hook, the culprit is often a very strong left or right hand grip.
 Weakening one or both hands will often magically straighten your ball flight.